Looking for a doula? Here's some tips!

 Friend referrals may be the first place you start (if you trust your friend).

-The second place is to look at online networks as most doula have at least some online presence.
+The second place is to look at online networks as a most doula have at least some online presence.
 Here are some networks that will allow you to find a doula based on your location:

 What to look for in a doula?

 Doulas are there for your comfort.
-They will form a relationship with you and help you through most vulnerable and sacred time.
+They will form a relationship with you and help you through the most vulnerable and sacred time.